 Growing cannabis at home is more popular than it’s ever been!
-It’s partially due to cannabis’ growing acceptance throughout the world, but it’s also partly due to the availability of specialized growing equipment that can make it a lot easier to grow top-quality bud at home.
+It’s partially due to cannabis’ growing acceptance throughout the world, but it’s also partly due to the availability of specialized growing equipment.
+There are many helpful tools that can make it a lot easier to grow top-quality bud at home.

-However, some "tools" that are supposed to help you grow marijuana end up costing so much time, work and money that you may have been better off without them.
-And some poorly designed tools may even set you up for failure!
+However, some “tools” that are supposed to help you grow marijuana end up costing so much time, work and money that you may have been better off without them.
+Some poorly designed tools could even set you up for failure!

-Today, I want to share a few tips on getting your money's worth by choosing the best equipment and avoiding some common pitfalls.
-These tips will help you grow more potent bud that tastes better, smells better and costs less than bud you could buy from a dispensary or otherwise.
+Today, I want to share a few tips on protecting that money in your pocket by avoiding some common pitfalls.
+These tips will help you grow potent bud that tastes better, smells better and costs less than bud you could buy from a dispensary or otherwise.

 Grow Boxes – DIY for Higher Quality & Lower Cost

-For those who haven’t heard of these, a ‘grow box’ is essentially a rigid grow tent with lights, ventilation and other amenities included.
-It’s meant so that growers can make one purchase and start growing immediately provided they already have seeds/clones and nutrients.
+For those who aren’t familiar with grow boxes, a ‘grow box’ is essentially a rigid grow tent (usually a file cabinet or something similar) with lights, ventilation and other stuff included.
+It’s meant so that growers can make one purchase and start growing immediately provided they already have seeds/clones.

-Grow boxes aren’t inherently a bad idea; we’ve seen plenty of growers DIY their own worthwhile grow boxes.
 However, many grow boxes – specifically ones made to sell to first-time growers – are designed to attract beginners, but not necessarily to help them grow and harvest plants.
-These grow boxes are usually sold to new growers at alarmingly high prices while also giving them unrealistic expectations.
+These grow boxes are usually sold to new growers at high prices while also giving them unrealistic expectations.

-For example, I went to Google and found a ‘16-plant grow box’ (pictured here to the right) that costs $1,800.
-Compare that to my setup at a total cost of about $950:
+For example, I Googled grow boxes and found a ‘16-plant grow box’ (accurately depicted above) that costs about $1,900.
+Compare that to this 300W LED setup at a total cost of about $1,150:

 If you’re considering getting a grow box, try spending a few minutes pricing the parts separately.
-Not only will you get a better deal, you’ll most likely end up with something of much higher quality.
-Also feel free to check out a few different proven growing setups so you know what to look for, and have something to compare prices to!
+Not only will you get a better deal, but you’ll also likely end up with something of much higher quality.
+Also, feel free to check out a few different proven growing setups so you know what to look for, and have something to compare prices to!

 Breakdown of Cannabis Setups – View examples of first-time grower shopping lists that won’t break the bank!